You’re not alone.

 When you think of allergy, you probably think of itchy, watery eyes and sneezing, maybe a cough.
 You don’t think of mental health.
-But living in an environment with multiple allergy triggers can cause anxiety.
+But living in an environment with multiple allergy triggers can contribute to anxiety.

-You can read my histamine intolerance post here, but the bottom line is that pollen allergy, or any other seasonal allergy, can cause mental unrest when it’s paired with other factors that cause histamine to build up to excessive levels in the body, or when the allergy is severe enough on its own to cause histamine overload.
+You can read Kristin Kirkpatrick’s histamine intolerance post here, but the bottom line is that pollen allergy, or any other seasonal allergy, can cause mental unrest when paired with other factors that cause histamine to build up to excessive levels in the body.

 Allergies can contribute to anxiety

 I wouldn’t go as far as to say that pollen allergies cause anxiety.